 Imaging It's #WHOWEARE

-The Most Common Imaging Procedures We Perform Are:
+The Most Common Imaging Services We Perform

 Magnetic Resonance Imaging (MRI) is a test that uses powerful magnets, radio waves, and a computer to make detailed pictures of the inside of your body.
 Unlike X-rays and Computed Tomography (CT) scans, an MRI doesn’t use radiation.

-An MRI helps a doctor diagnose a disease or injury, and it can monitor how well you’re doing with a treatment.
+An MRI helps a doctor diagnose a disease or injury, and it can monitor how well you’re doing with treatment.
 MRIs can be done on different parts of your body.

 Before you get an MRI, here are some things to tell your doctor prior to your scan: